 Name of director Reason Company, director or shareholder to whom the director is related Profile Isidro Fernández Barreiro Completion of the legal period of consecutive years as director for consideration as independent director PROSEGUR COMPAÑÍA DE SEGURIDAD, S.A.
 Degree in industrial engineering and MBA from IESE.
 Executive Vice-President of Uralita, S.A.
-Executive Vice-President of Banco Urquijo since 1994.
-Executive Vice-President of Corporación Financiera Alba, S.A. from 2006 to 2013 and director from 1994.
+Executive Vice-President of Corporación Financiera Alba, S.A. from 2006 to 2013.
 Vice-President of Balboa Participaciones, S.A. from 2011 to 2013.
-Director of ACS from 2003 to Eugenio Ruiz- Gálvez Priego Completion of the legal period of consecutive years as director for consideration as independent director PROSEGUR COMPAÑÍA DE SEGURIDAD, S.A.
-Director of ACS from 2005 to 2008.
+Director of ACS from 2003 to 2008.
+Eugenio Ruiz- Gálvez Priego Completion of the legal period of consecutive years as director for consideration as independent director PROSEGUR COMPAÑÍA DE SEGURIDAD, S.A.
 Civil engineers from ETS in Madrid and MBA from Graduate School of Business of Stanford University.
 Board member at Ebro Foods (formerly Azucarera Ebro, S.L.) from 2000 to 2016, and CEO until 2009.

 CEO of the Uralita, S.A. from 1993 to 1997 and Deputy Chairman from 1997 to 2000.
-Board member at Corporación Financiera Alba, S.A. from 2010 to 2015.
+Board member at Corporación Financiera Alba, S.A. fron 2010 to 2015.